 NOTE: there are no -en nouns that are feminine!

-Here are feminine noun suffixes and other forms associated with feminine noun gender (click for examples and common exceptions):
+Here are feminine noun suffixes and other forms associated with feminine noun gender.

 die Pizza, die Dissonanz (dissonance), die Frequenz (frequency), die Konditorei (pastry shop), die Demokratie (democracy), die Dummheit (stupidity), die Möglichkeit (possibility), die Musik (music), die Explosion, die Revolution, die Basis, die Realität (reality), die Prüfung (exam), die Prozedur (procedure), die Freundschaft (friendship)